top of page

 None of these are conclusive, but all are worth a conversation.

 Young people are not recruited with threats — at least not initially.
-They're befriended, gifted, included — with coercion and violence entering the picture only once they're already embedded.
-By that point, a young person may feel deeply loyal to the group, indebted to it, or genuinely afraid of what leaving would mean.
+They're befriended, gifted, and included.
+Coercion and violence enter the picture only once they're already embedded.
+By that point, a young person may feel deeply loyal to the group or genuinely afraid of what leaving would mean.

 County lines recruitment has moved significantly online.
 Social media platforms, gaming environments, and messaging apps are all used to build relationships with young people before any in-person contact occurs.
 A young person does not need to be "on the streets" to be at risk — they can be targeted from their bedroom.